MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/overview-migration-service-postgresql.md

 ## Why use a flexible server?

 Azure Database for PostgreSQL - Flexible Server is the next-generation managed PostgreSQL service in Azure.
-Azure Database for PostgreSQL powered by the PostgreSQL community edition is available in this deployment mode.
+Azure Database for PostgreSQL powered by the PostgreSQL community edition is available in a flexible server deployment.

-Azure Database for PostgreSQL - Flexible Server provides maximum flexibility over your database and built-in cost-optimizations.
-It offers several advantages over peer products:
+Azure Database for PostgreSQL - Flexible Server provides maximum flexibility over your database and built-in cost optimizations.
+Advantages over peer products include:

-- [Superior performance](../../flexible-server/overview.md): Azure Database for PostgreSQL - Flexible Server runs on a Linux VM, which is best suited to run the PostgreSQL engine.
+- [Superior performance](../../flexible-server/overview.md): Azure Database for PostgreSQL - Flexible Server runs on a Linux VM, the VM that's best suited to run the PostgreSQL engine.

-- [Cost savings](../../flexible-server/how-to-deploy-on-azure-free-account.md): You can stop and start Azure Database for PostgreSQL - Flexible Server on an on-demand server to lower your total cost of operations (TCO).
-Your compute tier billing is stopped immediately, which gives significant cost savings during development and testing and for time-bound predictable production workloads.
+- [Cost savings](../../flexible-server/how-to-deploy-on-azure-free-account.md): You can stop and start Azure Database for PostgreSQL - Flexible Server on an on-demand server to lower your total cost of operation (TCO).
+Your compute tier billing is stopped immediately, for significant cost savings during development and testing and for time-bound predictable production workloads.

 - [Support for new versions of PostgreSQL](../../flexible-server/concepts-supported-versions.md): Azure Database for PostgreSQL - Flexible Server supports all major PostgreSQL versions beginning with version 11.